 Video: What is physiatry?

-The first question you’re asking is probably, “Physia what?”
-Physiatry—pronounced fiz eye’ a tree—is the medical specialty of physical medicine and rehabilitation.
-Medical doctors who are specially trained in this field are called physiatrists.
-They deal with the diagnosis, treatment and prevention of disability caused by accident, or acute and chronic disease.
+Physiatry (fiz eye’ a tree) is the medical specialty of physical medicine and rehabilitation.
+Medical doctors trained in this field deal with the diagnosis, treatment and prevention of disability caused by accident, or acute and chronic disease.
 Unless it’s obvious that surgery is required, a referral to a physiatrist is typically the first step following an injury.